 5. You downloaded something from an unrecognizable source.

 Have you accidentally downloaded an attachment from an unknown source?
-Then your computer has likely been compromised and you’re at risk for credit card fraud.
+Then your computer is likely compromised and you’re at risk for credit card fraud.

 Five ways to protect yourself against credit card fraud